 Students should notify the Financial Aid Office of their intent to seek a leave if they are receiving any type of aid.
 Students with loans must notify all lenders of their intent to leave the university and request exit information before leaving campus (Stafford and private loans through the Financial Aid Office; Perkins and Institutional loans through Student Financial Services).
 Students are cautioned to consider carefully the effect of leaves on their loan status; lenders may count the leave period as part of the total grace period.
 Stanford will provide enrollment status to the National Student Loan Clearing House.
 Students who receive loan disbursements directly may be required to repay portions of their loans.

 University housing is generally not available to students on leave.
-Students with questions about room-and-board refunds should contact the R&DE Student Housing Assignments or the central office of the University Dining Services (for board refunds).
-Women students on leave of absence while expecting the birth of a child may petition to remain in campus housing while on a Pregnancy Leave.
-Approval requires good academic standing, department recommendation, and no outstanding financial obligations to Stanford.
+Students with questions about room-and-board refunds should contact the R&DE Student Housing Assignments or the central office of the university dining services (for board refunds).
+Pregnant students on leave of absence while expecting the birth of a child may petition to remain in campus housing while on a Pregnancy Leave.
+Approval requires good academic standing, degree program recommendation, and no outstanding financial obligations to Stanford.
 Address questions to Housing Assignment Services.

 A student who is granted a Leave of Absence in Autumn for which the effective date of the leave is prior to the first day of class will not be charged tuition or any associated fees for the quarter.
 Upon reversal of the tuition, the student’s eligibility for enrollment in Cardinal Care, the student health insurance plan, will be cancelled retroactive to September 1.
 (The student’s eligibility for enrollment in Cardinal Care will resume when they returns and tuition is reinstated.)